kimdurante/intro-to-gdal/content/indexmosiac.md

 <br/>
 The `gdaltindex` utility creates a polygon boundary containing features for each input file and a polygon geometry outlining the extent.

-To create an index from one raster file
+Creating an index from one raster file

 ```
 $ gdaltindex SF1938_index.geojson SF1938.tif